Aeroluna/LunaCoopMod/README.md

 - Added a range indicator when using the Oracle's Stasis Ward ability.
 - Added cosmetic flame jets to Vultures when moving.
 - Fixed an issue where Disruptor's Purification Nova ability was not affected by damage reduction/increase effects.
+- Fixed an issue where Observer's Observation Mode did not play any sounds.

 yeah.